elasticio/microsoft-onedrive-component/README.md

 #### Metadata fields description
 * **Path** - Path to to folder where new folder will be created.
 Use empty string or `/` for root
 * **Name** - Name of new folder

+## Known Limitations

+1. Maximal possible size for an attachment is 10 MB.
+2. Attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)

 ## License